Feed your spirit

 Church building closed

-We are delighted to share with you the broadcast from February 14, 2021 featuring inspirational music with special guest, singer Jennifer Enns Modolo, and organist Peter Nikiforuk, an invitation to a Lent journey on Wednesday evenings, prayers including requests from across the country, readings, a message, and the celebration of Holy Communion.
+We are delighted to share with you the broadcast from Good Shepherd Sunday, April 25, 2021, featuring inspirational music with special guests, vocalist Richard Hrytzak, the Inter Mennonite Children’s Choir, and organist Peter Nikiforuk, prayers including requests from across the country, readings, a message, and the celebration of Holy Communion.

 We offer these worship elements for you to use this day or at your convenience; the timeline is listed below so you can jump to the pieces that are helpful for you.
 Hymn numbers are for Evangelical Lutheran Worship.